-If you were a passenger injured in a car accident, you could suffer serious injuries such as broken bones, back injuries, or a traumatic brain injury.
-You could need expensive medical treatments and be off work for months or longer while you recover—if you can make a full recovery.
+If you were a passenger injured in an auto accident, you could suffer serious injuries such as broken bones, back injuries, or a traumatic brain injury.
+You could need expensive medical treatments, our San Diego car accident lawyer adds, and be off work for months or longer while you recover—if you can make a full recovery.

 Fortunately, you have the right to receive compensation for your injuries from the negligent driver who caused the collision.
 However, seeking the money you deserve may be more complicated if both the driver of the vehicle you were in and another motorist were partially at fault.
 Whose insurance company should you file a claim with?